peretch/poc_observability/k8s/app-hello-world/app-hello-world.doc.md

-# app-hello-world - Application Service Help
+# Application Service Help

 ## What's in this directory?
 This directory contains Kubernetes manifests for your main application service.

 ## Files:
-- hello-world-deployment.yaml: Defines how to run your app
+- `hello-world-deployment.yaml`: Defines how to run your app
-- hello-world-service.yaml: Exposes your app to other services
+- `hello-world-service.yaml`: Exposes your app to other services

 ## Key Concepts: